A Guide to Hiking in San Francisco

 If you’re wondering how best to get to Muir Woods from San Francisco, we’ve compiled a list for you here of the best (and worst) ways to get to Muir Woods from the city.

-Dylan’s Tours also offers bus tours and bike tours by top-notch guides that will take you directly from the city to Muir Woods – and provide you with loads of unique knowledge about local California culture, ecology, and history.
+Dylan’s Famous Tour also offers bus tours and bike tours by local guides that will take you directly from the city to Muir Woods – and provide you with loads of unique knowledge about local California culture, ecology, and history.

 Our next pick for hiking north of San Francisco would have to be the Marin Headlands, the stretch of coast that lies just north of the Golden Gate Bridge.